bareos/bareos/docs/manuals/source/DocumentationStyleGuide/Gotchas.rst

 Not shown text
 --------------

-When using :ref:`DocumentationStyleGuide/RestOverview:Directives`, they are prepanded by the comment directives: ''.. ''
+:ref:`DocumentationStyleGuide/RestOverview:Directives` are prepended by the comment directive: ''.. ''

-For this reason, any mispelled directives will not be shown at all (and not even are warning is shown during sphinx-build).
+For this reason, any mispelled directives will not be shown at all (not even a warning will be shown during sphinx-build).

-Similar things happen, is a space is forgotten or a space or line break too many is used.
+Similar things happen when a space is forgotten or too many spaces or line breaks are used.

-Help: I'm not aware about a reasonalbe approach to avoid this in reST.
+Help: I'm not aware about a reasonable approach to avoid this in reST.

 Undefined link targets